ufangYang/psychophysio-methods-textbook/README.md

 ## Why It's Messy

 Traditional textbooks pretend to be complete and authoritative.
-Written once, published, frozen.
+They're written once, published, frozen.
 This textbook admits imperfection.
-Sections need work.
-New research changes things.
-Students find better explanations than mine.
+Some sections need work.
+New research will change things.
+Students will find better explanations than mine.

-**That's fine.** Actually, better.
+**That's fine.**  Actually, that's better.
 Science is messy.
 Learning is messy.
-Let's be honest.
+Let's be honest about it.

-I refine chapters as I teach.
-Students catch my errors.
+I'm still refining chapters as I teach.
+Students catch errors I miss.
 The textbook improves each semester.
-Version 1.0 isn't the goal—continuous improvement is.
+Version 1.0 isn't the goal—continuous improvement is. :)

 ## My Teaching Philosophy